 You are writing a work email and start second-guessing yourself – how should I address the group?
 Which word is appropriate and have I spelled it correctly?
 The good news is that you can’t go wrong in this situation because all are acceptable.

-You are better off using coworker, it is an accepted spelling by authoritative dictionaries, is more widely used and also more efficient with fewer characters.
+You are better off using coworker.
+Coworker is an accepted spelling by authoritative dictionaries, is more widely used, and also more efficient with fewer characters.

 How to Spell Coworker vs Co-worker?
 Is There a Hyphen in Co worker?